 For years my work has focused on representing acute details of my everyday life.
-Past work combines collaged found materials with painted imagery, collected or photographed within the coarse of my daily routines.
+Past work combines collaged found materials with painted imagery, collected or photographed within the course of my daily routines.
 In a sense I was creating personal journals of particularly mundane aspects of my life.
 With an interest in elevating the banal and celebrating routine, several bodies of work formed.

-With increased opportunity to travel I have began creating “Wanderlust” projects.
+With increased opportunity to travel I have begun creating “Wanderlust” projects.
 Using the sensibilities learned from representing my life I have begun to document the peculiarities of daily life in other countries.
 I hope for my deep feeling of wanderlust to manifest as a celebration of the diversity of the collective mundane.

 In Wanderlust: From Prague to Belgrade I have used ephemeral material I gathered while traveling.
 Materials include cigarette packaging, magazines, art gallery brochures, news papers etc. The collages are coated in a heavy layer of acrylic gel medium, to create distance between layers.
 The top layer are paintings of graffiti, rendered from photographic reference, that I took during my travels.